emmanuelcormier/bigiq/docs/class1/module3/lab1.rst

 27. Click Save & Close in the lower right

-28. We now have staged our application and we will deploy it in a later workflow
+28. We now have staged our application and we will deploy it in a later workflow and assign an AWAF/ASM policy on it